Dor12k/Dor12k/README.md

 - ⚡ Fun fact: ...
 -->

-A short preview oof my last projects
+A short preview of my last projects

 1. Birds detection and tracking